foam-framework/foam/tutorial/1-concepts.md

 In FOAM, we believe that most applications fall into a few categories, and with the right amount of abstraction on both your data and views, a generic and reusable controller for each archetype of app can be created.

-For example, FOAM has a reusable `TwoPaneController` for the ubiquitous "list of items on the left with the details of the selected item on the right" style of app.
-It can render the list with drill-down to a single item on a small device, or put the list on the left and details on the right on a larger device.
-This drill-down comes with animation and navigation built into the controller, and you need only supply the templates to style the list and details.
+For example, FOAM has a reusable `ThreePaneController` for the ubiquitous "list of filters on the left, table of items on upper right, and details of selected item on bottom right" style of app.
+(This archetype fits Gmail, Outlook and iTunes, for example.)
+On mobile, we have a reactive controller (`AppController`) that renders a vertical list and navigates to details when you tap, for phones.
+On tablets, it's the ubiquitous list on the left and details on the right.
+Animation and navigation are built into the controller, your app need only specify the views to use for list entries and detail pages, and the DAO of the data to display.

 This is possible because the metadata - the properties and actions on the model - are known.
 The generic controllers can add search and sort functionality based on the properties of the model, and their types.

-These reusable controllers are a major reason why FOAM can be used to develop applications so rapidly - the functional portions of the app can be assembled very quickly, and the majority of development is adjusting the custom templates and styling.
+These reusable controllers are a major reason why FOAM can be used to develop applications so rapidly - the functional portions of the app can be assembled very quickly, and the majority of development is then adjusting the custom templates and styling.

 ## Reactive Programming

-FOAM has fast support for reactive programming, which is a spreadsheet-like computation that abstracts the details of dataflow, saving the programmer from the burden of event handlers, callbacks and manual data binding.
+FOAM has fast support for reactive programming.
+Reactive programming is a spreadsheet-like style of computation that abstracts the details of dataflow.
+You specify a value in terms of some others, and FOAM hooks up event listeners for you to make sure the values are in sync.
+This saves the programmer from the burdens of writing event handlers, callbacks and manual data binding.

 FOAM's reactive programming support is event-driven, and therefore has minimal overhead.
-It does not do dirty checking; instead, updates ripple through the data model, which trigger further updates, and so on.
+It does not do dirty checking; instead, each update to a value ripples through the data model, triggering further updates, and so on.

-There are one-way and two-way binding functions, plus variants of each that adapt the values with a function while binding them. (`Events.follow` and `.link`, and `.map` and `.relate`, respectively.)
+There are one-way (`Events.follow`) and two-way (`Events.link`) binding functions, plus variants of each that adapt the values with a function while binding them (`.map` and `.relate`).

 There is also the extremely flexible `Events.dynamic`.
-It takes a function with no arguments that is similar to a spreadsheet formula.
-FOAM will run the function once and capture all the property accesses.
+It takes a function with no arguments and treats it like a spreadsheet formula.
+FOAM will run the function once and capture all the property reads it performs.
 Then it attaches listeners to each of those properties, so that your function will be run again every time one of its inputs changes, just like a spreadsheet cell.

 ### Animation

 Animations in FOAM are similarly rich: an animation is a reactive program with time as an input.

-FOAM includes a suite of animation functions that make it easy to have components ease in or out, slide smoothly, bounce, and many others.
+FOAM includes a suite of animation functions that make it easy to have components ease in or out, slide smoothly, bounce, spin, orbit, and more.

 ## Miscellany